tjsinghlab/ipsc_qc/src/basic_pipeline/README.md

 # iPSC QC Pipeline

 This pipeline will screen bulk RNA sequencing data for several QC metrics, including cancer mutation calling (in select oncogenes), eSNPKaryotyping, mycoplasma detection, PACNet classification, and outlier assessment.
-This pipeline expects outputs from STAR alignment, RSEM, and GATK variant calling pipelines, in addition to fastq.gz files from sequencing run.
+This pipeline expects a directory of fastq.gz (paired end: R1 and R2) files from bulk RNA sequencing run.

 ---